 When can I start exercising again after breast augmentation surgery?

 It is very important that you start walking the same night as your breast augmentation surgery!
 You should perform only light activity for the first 2 weeks after breast augmentation surgery and try to minimize heavy lifting or raising your arms above your head.
-As long as your breast augmentation incisions are healing well, Dr. Hirsch will usually clear you to begin light exercise (light treadmill or light bike riding) between 2-4 weeks after surgery and resume full exercise 6 weeks after breast augmentation surgery.
+As long as your incisions are healing well, Dr. Hirsch will usually clear you to begin light exercise (light treadmill or light bike riding) between 2-4 weeks after surgery and resume full exercise 6 weeks after surgery.
 It is important to wait for Dr. Hirsch to clear you to resume exercises at each post operative stage.

 When can I go back to work after breast augmentation surgery?Once the discomfort has resolved after your breast implants are placed, you should be able to go back to work.
 If you have a job that involves strenuous exercise or heavy lifting, you might need to take additional time off of work.
 Most patients are off work anywhere from 3-7 days after breast implant surgery.